TannerAbraham/product-management-laravel/README.md

 ## 📝 Requirements Met

-This project fulfills all requirements from the Coalition Technologies PHP Skills Test:
+This project fulfills all customer requirements:

 ### Core Requirements
 - ✅ Form with Product name, Quantity in stock, Price per item